SenLee1/CS274A/README.md

 ```

 > [!NOTE]
 > If you have connection problems (in mainland China), try to change the endpoint to the mirror site.
-Add the following Python codes:
-> ```python
-> import os
-> os.environ['HF_ENDPOINT'] = 'https://hf-mirror.com'
-> ```
->
-> And place this at the top of your file (before importing transformers).
-Then everything is fine.
-If you test codes on Gradescope then there is no such problem.
+See the [trouble shooting](#hugging-face-connection-problems) section for more details.

 Sometimes we want a beautiful UI for this.
 Let's use `gradio`: